jcaughell/github-slideshow/_posts/0000-01-02-jcaughell.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Learning is the spice of life.
+"John"
 Use the left arrow to go back!